6 Steps to Financial Planning for Couples

 After you’ve completed your budget, look for ways to put more income towards your debts.
 The faster you pay them off, the less you’ll pay in interest.
 As your financial wellness improves, you’ll have fewer disputes over money management.

-7) Save for emergencies
+7) Couples need to save for emergencies

 Along with paying down your debts, building a savings account plays a key role in financial planning for couples.
 In fact, a savings account helps keep you debt-free by giving you a cushion for unexpected expenses, so you’re less likely to turn to credit.